Real-time embedded databases: For all but the hardest of the hard

 Please click here to download the article, reproduced with the permission of Micro Technology Europe.

 How may we help with your requirements for a real-time database?
-Learn more about the eXtremeDB real-time database system with a free trial or contact us to discuss your project.
+Learn more about the eXtremeDB/rt real-time database system with desktop evaluation software or contact us to discuss your project.